MI-AFP/tutorials/tutorials/04_types-errors.md

 fromList [("suchama4","Marek Suchanek")]
 ```

-Again, there is an efficient implementation of maps where the keys are of `Int`.
+Again, there is an efficient implementation of maps, where the keys are of `Int`.
 It uses same mechanisms as `Data.IntSet` - use `import qualified Data.IntMap as IntMap`.

 ### Graph and Tree

-Finally, [containers] specify also [Data.Tree](https://hackage.haskell.org/package/containers/docs/Data-Tree.html) and [Data.Graph](https://hackage.haskell.org/package/containers/docs/Data-Graph.html), both in very generic manner.
-If you ever need to work with trees or graphs, it is convenient to use those instead of introducing totally new types.
-The probability of finding already developed utilities for those types is much higher than for some others and it can save you lots of time...
+Finally, [containers] specify also [Data.Tree](https://hackage.haskell.org/package/containers/docs/Data-Tree.html) and [Data.Graph](https://hackage.haskell.org/package/containers/docs/Data-Graph.html), both in a very generic manner.
+If you ever need to work with trees or graphs, it is convenient to use those instead of reinventing the wheel yourself.

-## Working with errors
+## Handling errors

-As we saw very smooth way how to work with errors is with `Either` or `Maybe` types.
-But still, you can work with more complex errors and instead of logically returning some other value you can create error/exception skipping the natural way of computation and causing headaches.
+As we saw, a very elegant way way how to handle errors is using `Maybe` or `Either` types.
+This is a preferred way with obvious advantages, however, in practice, it may still come to a more explosive situation.

 ### error